-The main difference in term of environmental healthiness is that PLA is usually biodegradable, whereas ABS isn’t.
+The main difference in term of environmental healthiness is that PLA is usually biodegradable, whereas ABS is not.

-This is because PLA is made from renewable resources such as corn starch or sugar cane, and therefore biodegrades in under 2 months in an industrial composter, or in around 4 years in water — far better for the environment than ABS.
-ABS can be recycled however.
+This is because PLA is made from renewable resources such as corn starch or sugar cane, and degrades in under 2 months in an industrial composter, or in around 4 years in water — far better for the environment than ABS.
+PLA can be produced renewably by growing crops.

-Moreover, because PLA is made from harmless and renewable resources, when extruded the fumes are harmless, and even pleasant to smell.
-This contrasts heavily with ABS, which when melted is not only unpleasant, but can cause headaches, feelings of sickness and nausea, and even eye and skin irritation.
+Moreover, because PLA is made from harmless and renewable resources, no harmful or unpleasant fumes are created when PLA is extruded.
+This contrasts heavily with ABS, which when melted is not only unpleasant, but can cause headaches and feelings of nausea.

 Therefore, the filament you choose is basically down to which you value more for your printing needs.

-If you want a strong, ductile model and don’t mind investing extra in a 3D printer with a heated bed, go for ABS.
-If your priority is an easier to use filament, don’t want to invest in a heated bed, and prefer a glossy, sharper finish, you’ll prefer PLA.
+If you want a strong, ductile model and don’t mind investing extra in a 3D printer with a heated bed and enclosed build chamber, go for ABS.
+If your priority is an easier to use filament, and don’t want to invest in a heated bed, you’ll prefer PLA.